polymonster/polymonster.github.io/_posts/2021-03-27-not-so-modern-cpp.md

 ## Async API's

 When porting or helping to optimise projects sometimes you have a codebase which is struggling on a single CPU core and there are idle CPU cores on your hardware doing nothing.
-Lets multi-thread something! easy! well, sometimes it can be and there may be low-hanging fruit but sometimes it can be hard to find stuff that can be run async when a code base has been heavily designed around serial execution.
+Lets multi-thread something! easy! well, sometimes it can be and there may be low-hanging fruit but sometimes it can be hard to find stuff that can be ran async when a code base has been heavily designed around serial execution.

 I first used this approach to async openGL CPU driver overhead onto another thread but have since used it in many places.
-You can write something to code generate you the boiler plate.
+You can write something to code generate the boiler plate for you.
 I'll do a quick example using the procedural API of the renderer in [pmtech](https://github.com/polymonster/pmtech).
-It uses the ring buffer data structure I previously mentioned in my stripped down data structures.
+It uses the ring buffer data structure I previously mentioned in my stripped down data structures which is lockless and implemented using `std::atomic`.

 ```c++
 // render commands we want to store and defer to another thread